 We base the price of our cryptocurrency products on the underlying market, made available to us by the exchanges and market-makers with which we trade.

-There is currently one accepted decentralised ledger which records all bitcoin transactions – as well as an equivalent for ether – called the blockchain.
-When the software of different miners becomes misaligned, a split, or 'fork', in the blockchain may occur, resulting in the existence of two different blockchains.
+There is currently one accepted decentralised ledger which records all cryptocurrencies transactions – as well as an equivalent for ether – called the blockchain.
+When the software of different miners becomes misaligned, a split – or 'fork' – in the blockchain may occur.
+This results in the existence of two different blockchains.